Morgan Rielly: Professional

 On October 29, 2021, Rielly signed an eight-year, $60 million extension with the Maple Leafs.

+The 2022–23 regular season was considered disappointing for Rielly by his prior standards, even notwithstanding a knee injury that caused him to miss fifteen games in November and December.
+However, after the team had experienced years of disappointments in the playoffs, serially failing to make it past the first round, Rielly proved critical to the Maple Leafs' success in the 2023 Stanley Cup playoffs' opening series against the Tampa Bay Lightning.
+Notably, he scored the game-winning overtime goal in Game 3 to give the Leafs the series lead for the first time, and then scored the game-tying goal in the closing minutes of Game 4, which would ultimately allow them to take a 3–1 lead.
+The Leafs would ultimately win the series four games to two, the franchise's first series win since 2004.

+On February 10, 2024, at the end of a 5–3 loss to the Ottawa Senators, Rielly received a five-minute major and a game misconduct for cross checking Ridly Greig in the head after Greig took a slap shot to score an empty net goal.
+Following a league hearing, Rielly was suspended for five games.

 International play

 Rielly represents Canada internationally.
 He started out in regional and age-group competitions.
 When he was representing Team Pacific at the 2011 World U-17 Hockey Challenge, Rielly scored two goals in five games and helped his team capture a bronze medal.
 Later that year, Rielly was part of Canada's gold medal winning squad at the 2011 Ivan Hlinka Memorial Tournament.
 Rielly's first experience at an International Ice Hockey Federation sanctioned event was the 2011 IIHF World U18 Championships, where he recorded two goals and one assist in seven games.
 Canada finished fourth at the tournament.

 During the 2012–13 NHL lockout, Rielly was selected to represent Canada at the 2013 IIHF World U20 Championships, again finishing in fourth place.
-In 2016, Rielly was named to Canada's roster for the 2016 IIHF World Championship, where he was named one of Canada's most valuable players.
+In 2014, Rielly was named to Canada’s roster for the 2014 IIHF World Championship.
+Again in 2016, Rielly was named to Canada's roster for the 2016 IIHF World Championship, where he was named one of Canada's most valuable players.
 Canada would go on to win the tournament with a 2–0 victory over Finland in the final.
 Throughout the tournament, Rielly recorded the most ice time of any player on Canada.
 For this accomplishment, he was named to the tournament All-Star team.

 For the 2016 World Cup of Hockey, Rielly was placed on Team North America, a team of North American hockey players aged 23 or younger.
 Also on the team was future teammate Auston Matthews.
 In three games with Team North America, Rielly tallied two points (one goal and one assist).
 Team North America went 2–1–0 in the tournament, scoring ten goals and conceding eight, suffering elimination following Finland's loss to Russia.